Byron/bcore/README.md

 - service registry for plugins and configuration
 - Path type for object oriented path handling
 - small utility types too numerous to mention
+- a simple framework for writing and running quality checks
+- a simple framework to write transaction based operations of any kind

 As such, core provides everything a basic program needs to run, as it helps to take care about handling of program dependencies, program configuration